w3c/baggage/baggage/HTTP_HEADER_FORMAT.md

 Leading and trailing OWS is allowed but MUST be trimmed when converting the header into a data structure.

 ## Limits
-1. Maximum number of list-members: `180`.
+1. Maximum number of `list-member`s: `180`.
-2. Maximum number of bytes per list-member: `4096`.
+2. Maximum number of bytes per `list-member`: `4096`.
-3. Maximum total length baggage-string: `8192`.
+3. Maximum number of bytes per `baggage-string`: `8192`.

 ## Example

-The following example header contains 3 list-members.
+The following example header contains 3 `list-member`s.
-The baggage-string contained in the header contains 86 bytes.
+The `baggage-string` contained in the header contains 86 bytes.
-82 bytes come from the list-members and 4 bytes come from commas and optional whitespace.
+82 bytes come from the `list-member`s and 4 bytes come from commas and optional whitespace.

 ```
 baggage: key1=value1;property1;property2, key2 = value2, key3=value3; propertyKey=propertyValue